ineffective/busykittens/README.md

 # busykittens
-Busy kittens in a kittens game
+Busy kittens in a kittens game.

+This is automation script (auto-clicker) for kittens game: http://bloodrizer.ru/games/kittens/#

-To load this file into kittens game, create a bookmark with Location pointing to:
+To use it, create a bookmark with Location (or URL or similar) pointing to:

 javascript:(function(){document.body.appendChild(document.createElement('script')).src='https://raw.githubusercontent.com/ineffective/busykittens/master/busy_kittens.js?'+Math.random();})();